v-nys/cursusprogrammeren/4_beslissingen/0_if.md

-# If statements

-In dit deel  zullen we bekijken hoe we ons programma dynamischer kunnen maken met behulp van het if-statement.

 ## If
-De ``if`` uitdrukking is 1 van de meest elementaire uitdrukking in een programmeertaal.
+De ``if`` uitdrukking is 1 van de meest elementaire uitdrukking in een programmeertaal en laat ons toe 'vertakingen' in onze programmaflow in te bouwen.

 De syntax is als volgt:

 ```csharp
 if (boolean expression)